Skip to content

 UFC Career

 In July 2019, Simón faced former UFC champion Urijah Faber at UFC Fight Night 155.
-Although Simón lost the fight via TKO in the first round, he showed his willingness to take on the biggest names in the sport.
+Although Simón lost the fight via TKO in the first round, he demonstrated his willingness to take on the biggest names in the sport.

 Style and Technique